Is It Really As Dangerous As People Say?

 Want To Learn More About Cases Involving Injuries Or Deaths To Children At Daycare Facilities?

-If you or a loved one has had heat stroke while at a Dallas daycare facility, reach out to us at 214-888-2216.
+If you or a loved one has had a heat stroke while at a Dallas daycare facility, reach out to us at 214-699-4409.
 Our daycare team is ready to handle all your needs and answer any questions you may have.
-When your child is hurt, the last thing you want to do is deal with the legal side.
+When your child is hurt, the last thing you want to do is deal with the complications of a lawsuit.
 Let us guide you through that process so you can focus on your child’s medical treatment and your family.